 Power supplies and decoupling capacitors exhibit similar characteristics with some important differences such as the response time, decay rate of the capacitor, on-chip area, and power efficiency.
-On-chip power supplies require greater area, provide limited power efficiency, and exhibit slower response time as compared to the decoupling capacitors [10].
-Decoupling capacitors, however, should be placed close to a power supply to recharge before the next switching event [8].
-Additionally, the placement of the decoupling capacitors should consider the resonance formed by the decoupling capacitor and the power grid inductance which degrades the effectiveness of the decoupling capacitor [11].
-Existing design methodologies for placing decoupling capacitors assume one or two on-chip power supplies [8] or one decoupling capacitor interacting with multiple power supplies [12].
-These assumptions are inappropriate when point-of-load voltage regulation is integrated with multiple on-chip power supplies and decoupling capacitors.
+On-chip power supplies require greater area, provide limited power efficiency, and exhibit slower response time as compared to decoupling capacitors.
+Decoupling capacitors, however, should be placed close to a power supply to recharge before the next switching event [5].
+Additionally, the placement of the decoupling capacitors should consider the resonance formed by the decoupling capacitor and the power grid inductance which degrades the effectiveness of the decoupling capacitor [7].
+Existing design methodologies for placing decoupling capacitors assume one or two on-chip power supplies [5] or one decoupling capacitor interacting with multiple power supplies [8].
+These assumptions are inappropriate when point-of-load voltage regulation is implemented with multiple on-chip power supplies and decoupling capacitors.
 Design methodologies are therefore required to simultaneously place multiple on-chip power supplies and decoupling capacitors.

-The effective radii of the decoupling capacitors have been developed for a single current path between a current load and a single decoupling capacitor in [8] and for a mesh structure considering a single decoupling capacitor in [12].
-The interactions among the power supplies, decoupling capacitors, and load circuitry, schematically illustrated in Fig. 2, become more complicated with the increase in the number of components within the power delivery network.
-In this paper, interactions among the power supplies, decoupling capacitors, and current loads are investigated.
-A methodology is proposed to simultaneously determine the optimum location of the distributed power supplies and decoupling capacitors within the overall power distribution network, providing an integrated approach to delivering power.
+The effective radii of the decoupling capacitors have been developed for a single current path between a current load and a single decoupling capacitor in [5] and for a mesh structure considering a single decoupling capacitor in [8].
+In this paper, not only the interactions among the power supplies, decoupling capacitors, and load circuitry but also the interactions among the power supplies and between the decoupling capacitors are considered.
+Those interactions considered in this paper are schematically shown in Fig. 2.